WeAreSeismica/seismica-sce/README.md

     - unparsed tables etc will go in `junk.tex`
     - `temp.tex` is used for intermediate stages of parsing

-- run bibtex and lualatex, look at the output and figure out what needs fixing
+- run bibtex and pdflatex, look at the output and figure out what needs fixing
-    - `lualatex tex_out.tex` -> `tex_out.pdf`
+    - `pdflatex tex_out.tex` -> `tex_out.pdf`
     - `bibtex tex_out.aux`
-    - `lualatex tex_out.tex`
+    - `pdflatex tex_out.tex`
-    - `lualatex tex_out.tex`
+    - `pdflatex tex_out.tex`
         - running at least twice gives inline references a chance to sort themselves out

-- manually set options (breakmath, fast reports, proof) as necessary
+- manually set options (breakmath, languages, etc) as necessary
 - manually link figure files at the right sizes, adjust placement of automated \includegraphics as needed
     - pandoc does not extract image files from word so they will need to be uploaded separately
 - manually adjust for any citations that we couldn't parse (should be in red)
 - add extra hyphenation rules for words latex doesn't know if columns are overfull
-- manually add header metadata eg. volume, doi, editor, dates
+- manually fix any non-ascii characters that don't print correctly, including in captions, authors, affiliations, and abstract (which aren't checked)
+- manually wrap any urls in the text with \url{}
 - look at junk file and manually reformat/place tables in text where they belong

 ## TODO: